Capevace/rgb-led-driver/README.md

 ## Backends
 > Backends are the part of the driver that take the generated RGB values and send them to where they are needed.
 This may be sending them to a Bluetooth LED, sending them to some server or rendering them on a screen.
 Options are endless here.

+Backends are what receives RGB colors and is responsible for "displaying them".

+This could be:
+- setting a color on a screen (e.g. MockedLED)
+- sending a color via Bluetooth (e.g. GATTLED)
+- basically anything where you want to set a color

 ### Built-in backends
 There are 2 built-in backends.